donkirkby/vograbulary/CONTRIBUTING.md

 * Go to the [Google Play page][google], and upload the new version's APK file.
     Also check that the description is up to date, particularly the list of word challenges.
+* If you need to update screenshots, you can either take a screenshot on the device by pressing power and volume down at the same time, or you can take a screenshot from the Android emulator.
+In Eclipse, choose Window: Show
+    View: Other: Android: Devices.
+Select the emulator, then click the camera icon.
 * Go to the GitHub [releases page][releases], create a new release using a tag like `v0.x.0-alpha`.
 Attach the APK file.